Essential vitamin K. Vitamin K For strong bones

 • Cases of vitamin K deficiency due to insufficient dietary intake have not been described.

-Vitamin K Deficiency Symptoms
+Symptoms of Vitamin K Deficiency

 • With obstructive jaundice, hemorrhagic syndrome usually appears on the 4-5th day.

-Diagnosis of Vitamin K Deficiency
+Diagnosis of Vitamin K deficiency

 Differential diagnosis - liver damage, therapy with anticoagulants or salicylates; other diseases accompanied by bleeding (scurvy, allergic purpura, leukemia, thrombocytopenia).

-Treatment for Vitamin K Deficiency
+Treatment of Vitamin K Deficiency

 1. Diet.
 Inclusion in the diet of foods rich in vitamin K (K 1 - Brussels sprouts and cauliflower, spinach, lettuce, zucchini; K2 - beef liver).

-3. Vikasol 15-30 mg / day orally or 10-15 mg / day i.m.
+3. Vikasol 15-30 mg/day orally or 10-15 mg/day IM.

 Prevention of Vitamin K Deficiency